nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/Share.rst

    :throws BitcasaException: If a CloudFS API error occurs.
    :return: The value indicating whether the operation was successful or not.

+describeContents
+^^^^^^^^^^^^^^^^

+.. java:method:: @Override public int describeContents()
+   :outertype: Share

+   Describe the kinds of special objects contained in this Parcelable's marshalled representation

+   :return: a bitmask indicating the set of special object types marshalled by the Parcelable Restricted constructor.

 getApplicationData
 ^^^^^^^^^^^^^^^^^^

-.. java:method:: public ApplicationData getApplicationData()
+.. java:method:: public JsonObject getApplicationData()
    :outertype: Share

    Gets the share's application data.